How to Complete Schedule C, Step by Step

 Then subtract the expenses for the business use of your home on line 30 to get your net profit or loss.
 This number is what you must report on your income tax return, Form 1040.

-Carry the net profit/loss online from line 31 of your Schedule C to line 12 of Form 1040.
+Beginning in 2018, carry the net profit/loss online from line 31 of your Schedule C to Schedule 1, line 12 of your Form 1040.
 Add or subtract your income or loss from this business to other income or losses from other businesses, but do not include any wages from an employer.

 A qualified joint venture is an LLC that's owned by you and your spouse.
 It can be treated as a sole proprietorship for tax purposes.
 In this case, both spouses must complete separate Schedule C forms.
 The requirements for qualified joint ventures are outlined in the instructions for Schedule C.